| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 California.
 A professional illustrator from the Washington, D.C., area,

+Kimberly Moeller, was also present during the second and third sessions.
 Dr. Hibler's approach was to have Jesse go through the entire story

 twice, without the aid of hypnosis.
 Hypnosis was then administered for